Child Arrangement Solicitors

 I am often asked by a divorcing client: Do I need an Order recording the arrangements for the children?
 My...Read more

-The rise in divorce globally has turned the attention of academics and researchers towards the impact of parental divorce on...Read more
+How to tell kids about divorce The rise in divorce globally has turned the attention of academics and researchers towards...Read more

 Children disagreements during Easter holidays

 The Easter holidays can be a flashpoint for disagreements.
 When couples separate, it can be very difficult to reach an...Read more